appliedgrg/beratools/docs/files/start/ground_footprint.md

-# Line Footprint Fixed
+# Ground Footprint

 ## What does this tool do?

-**Line Footprint Fixed** creates footprint polygons for each input line using a fixed-width buffer, based on the measured width of the line features.
+**Ground Footprint** creates footprint polygons for each input line using a fixed-width buffer, based on the measured width of the line features.
 This is useful for mapping corridors or buffered areas around lines (like roads or rivers) using a consistent width or percentile-based width.

 ## How do I use it?